menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Jacksonville Naval Air Station neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Jacksonville Naval Air Station neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-74.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.1% of U.S. neighborhoods.
+77.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Modes of Transportation